 Safe Disposal of Unused Medications

 Many people are not aware that medicines in home cabinets are highly susceptible to misuse and abuse.
 Rates of prescription drug abuse in the U.S. are increasing, as are the number of accidental poisonings and overdoses due to these drugs.
 Studies show that a majority of abused prescription drugs are obtained from family and friends, including from the home medicine cabinet.
 However, flushing medications down the toilet or throwing them in the trash can cause pollution of lakes, streams and water supplies and pose potential safety and health hazards.
-These links can help you properly dispose of unused, unneeded and/or expired medications.
+Ask your pharmacist about proper disposal, or check these resources to help you properly dispose of unused, unneeded, and/or expired medications.

 - Pharmaceutical Waste Disposal, City of Fort Collins

 - Properly disposing of unused pharmaceuticals will help protect water quality in our community and region.
 Fort Collins Police now provide an ongoing drug take-back program with a secure bin for the collection of prescription/over-the-counter drugs.
 Residents may drop off unused or expired over-the-counter and prescription medications (including pet medications) at the Fort Collins Police Services lobby, 2221 S. Timberline Road, 8am-6pm Monday through Friday, and 8am-2pm Saturday and Sunday.
 This service is free and anonymous.
 For details about the types of medications that may be dropped off, follow the link above.